alexandervdm/eth4obsd/README.md

 This repo contains Ethereum related ports for OpenBSD.
-It currently targets x86_64 only for OpenBSD 6.8-beta which should be released at some point in Q3 2020.
+It currently targets x86_64 only for OpenBSD 6.8 which was released on Oct 18, 2020.
 Most packages available here require obsd-specific patching at this time which is further detailed below.

 ## Content